In a Hadith narrated by Tamim Ad-Dary r.a, the Prophet s.a.w said,

-In addition, there is also a story of Asiah, wife of Pharaoh, in the Qur’an, who believed in Allah secretly while his husband was a staunch opponent of prophet Musa (Surah At-Tahrim, 66:11).
+In addition, the Quran also mentions the story of Asiah, the wife of Pharaoh, who believed in Allah s.w.t. secretly while her husband was a staunch opponent of Prophet Musa a.s.
+(Surah At-Tahrim, 66:11).

 The above examples illustrate scenarios where a Muslim might face the following;

-• pious husband living with misguided wife (story of Lut and Nuh with their wives)
+• Pious husband living with misguided wife (story of Prophet Lut and Prophet Nuh a.s. with their wives)

-• pious child living with misguided parent (story of Ibrahim with his father)
+• Pious child living with misguided parent (story of Prophet Ibrahim a.s. with his father)

-• pious parent living with misguided children (story of Adam, Nuh and Ya’kob with their children)
+• Pious parent living with misguided children (story of the Prophets Adam, Nuh and Ya’qub and their children)

-Thus, whatever scenarios of misguided close family members a Muslim may have to face, there is an example in the Qur’an from the stories of the Prophets a.s where he can learn from and seek guidance.
+Thus, whatever scenarios of misguided close family members a Muslim may have to face, there is an example in the Quran from the stories of the Prophets a.s. where one can learn from and seek guidance.

-Both were constantly praying for the misguided family members until Allah s.w.t. commanded them to stop (Surah At-Tawbah, 9:113-4 and Surah Hud 11:46).
+Both were constantly praying for their misguided family members until Allah s.w.t. commanded them to stop (Surah At-Tawbah, 9:113-4 and Surah Hud 11:46).

-The examples contain important lessons for Muslims who are facing the same situation – maintaining the relationship and not ostracising the person, despite their misguided behaviour.
-The wisdom in this is that it would allow the door of communication to remain open which, one day, may cause a change in their hearts and behaviour.
-In contrast to severing the relationship, which may not only close the door of communication but also hurts feelings and aggravates the problem.
+The examples contain important lessons for Muslims facing the same situation – maintaining the relationship and not ostracising the person, despite their misguided behaviour.
+The wisdom in this is that it would allow the door of communication to remain open, which, one day, may cause a change in their hearts and behaviour.
+In contrast to severing the relationship, which may not only close the door of communication but also hurt feelings and aggravates the problem.

 Secondly, the Prophets a.s continued to show love, care and concern to the family members, although they did not disregard the misguided behaviour.

-This, thus, brings to an important lesson that maintaining family relationships and fulfilling their rights are not forbidden while boycotting and marginalising them are not the only way to deal with this issue or address the problem.
+This, thus, brings to an important lesson that maintaining family relationships and fulfilling their rights are not forbidden, while boycotting and marginalising them is not the only way to deal with this issue or address the problem.
 They cannot also be regarded as approving and condoning the sins.

 The Prophets’ stories also teach Muslim parents that faith and piety cannot be inherited.
 They can only be instilled in children through consistent and continuous education and counsel i.e. from birth till adulthood.
-Parents, thus, must realise that occupying themselves with plentiful of ibadah to attain personal taqwa and closeness to Allah, might not have a direct effect on their children’s piety if it is done at the expense of the children’s religious upbringing.
+Parents, thus, must realise that occupying themselves with plentiful of 'ibadah to attain personal taqwa and closeness to Allah s.w.t. might not have a direct effect on their children’s piety if it is done at the expense of the children’s religious upbringing.